Beringer Tame Blog

 I was recently interviewed in the press about how candidates could best prepare for video interviews and it got me thinking.... how many businesses are now having to run a hiring process remotely given the current global situation with COVID-19?

-Hiring remotely is something that, as a recruiter, I already have a lot of experience with - in fact a lot of what we do on a daily basis is done remotely so I'm here to share some of my best tips & tricks with you.
+Hiring remotely is something that, as an ecommerce recruiter, I already have a lot of experience with.
+In fact, a lot of what we do on a daily basis is done remotely so I'm here to share some of my best tips & tricks with you.

 Now, there is evidence that we tend to hire people like ourselves.
 We like people who think and behave like us and make us feel comfortable.
 It's usually unconscious - just human nature - but there really is no place for it in recruitment.
 Successful teams are made up of many different types of people (introvert, extrovert, creative, strategic, empathic etc) and these contrasts in personality facilitate wider thinking and more successful business decision making.